 Venting and Breathability

-While testing these pants on days hiking, we noticed that they manage to trap quite a bit of heat compared to the competition.
-The stretch Zion fabric used is a fair bit heavier than the material found on the most breathable pants, such as the OR Ferrosi, while at the same time the Brion has very few ventilation features.
-The only ones we noticed were mesh-lined front hand pockets, but considering the openings for these pockets rest flat when not in use, we felt that this feature had minimal impact on actual ventilation.
+During our hiking field tests, we noticed that these pants hold quite a bit of heat compared to the competition.
+The stretch Zion fabric is a fair bit heavier than the material found on the most breathable pants, such as the OR Ferrosi, and the Brion also has very few ventilation features.
+The only ones we noticed were mesh-lined front hand pockets, but considering the openings for these pockets rest flat when not in use, we felt that this feature had a minimal impact.
 Unlike the Stretch Zion, there were no crotch holes or roll-up cuff snaps.
 The overall effect is that these pants don't vent or breathe well, and so are not our favorite choice for hot weather.
-5 out of 10.

-We found it a bit hard to accurately assess the Brion for versatility.
-If we are considering their technical function and ability to serve well as hiking pants in some different seasons or climates, then they lack the features and functionality that can help extend their usage.
-For instance, they are warm, are not convertible, and don't have any features to help cool you off, like roll-up cuff cinch cords, lowering their versatility for hot weather or long backpacking trips.
-On the other hand, they have the most real life cross-over functionality of any pant, as they are perfectly appropriate for working outside, working in an office, wearing around town, camping, traveling, climbing, you name it.
-In the end, we gave them a solid score of 8, similar in versatility to The North Face Paramount 3.0.
+The versatility of the Brion is tricky to pin down.
+In terms of this pair's functionality as hiking pants in different seasons or climates, they lack the technical features that would expand their usage.
+For example, they are warm, not convertible, and don't have any substantial ventilation points to help cool you off, like roll-up cuff cinch cords.
+All of this diminishes their versatility for hot weather or long backpacking trips.
+On the other hand, they are the most appropriate pant we tested for a variety of other outdoor activities; working outside, or in an office, wearing around town, camping, traveling, climbing, and paddling.